dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson12_linear_quadratic_systems.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about solving systems of equations where one equation is linear and the other is quadratic.
+This guide provides everything you need to know about solving systems of equations where one equation is linear and the other is quadratic.
 This topic combines previous knowledge about linear equations and quadratic functions to find points of intersection between lines and parabolas.

 ## Key Concepts to Cover